 A managed Data Lake was built using Big Data Technology centered on Hadoop, which can hold multi-channel data of various formats.
 This Data Lake supports the ongoing scheduled and ad-hoc analytics by different teams across various functions of the client.
 It will also serve as the foundation for all analytic and reporting activities in the future.
-Our team assisted the Marketing IT team of the client with the design and ingestion of huge volume of customer and marketing data into the Data Lake.
+Our team assisted the Marketing IT team of the client with the design and ingestion of a huge volume of customer and marketing data into the Data Lake.

 Data Lake Architecture

-Over the course of the project InfoTrellis ingested data from over 40 different data sources, bringing in over 100TB of data into the Data Lake.
+Over the course of the project, InfoTrellis ingested data from over 40 different data sources, bringing in over 100TB of data into the Data Lake.
 Data Sources were either near-real-time or scheduled batch.
 The ‘near-real-time’ data had to be handled “as soon as possible” but without a strict latency requirement.

 Data Lake Architecture

-The Scheduled batch was handled on an ingest schedule (daily) either from a flat-file or a relational database.
+The Scheduled batch was handled on an ingest schedule (daily) either from a flat file or a relational database.
 Sqoop was used to ingest data from RDBMS sources, whereas Spark was used to read flat files and also to do mutation on these data.
-HBase was the preferred storage though HDFS was also used extensively.
+HBase was the preferred storage, though HDFS was also used extensively.
 The complete system was built on AWS with a cluster size of 24 nodes.